awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 ## Purpose
 The cross-service example demonstrates how to build an app that records and transcribes an audio stream in real-time.
-It also demonstrates how to translate the transcription and sent it via email to your contacts.
+It also demonstrates how to translate the transcription and send it via email to your contacts.
 The app uses the following AWS services:
 - [Amazon Transcribe](https://aws.amazon.com/transcribe/)
 - [Amazon Comprehend](https://aws.amazon.com/comprehend/)